agenium-scale/nsimd/doc/markdown/tutorials_basic_pack.md

 # Basic Tutorial: The SIMD Pack

-In this tutorial we will write and compile a very simple SIMD kernel to become familiar with the basics of `nsimd`.
+In this tutorial we will write and compile a very simple SIMD kernel to become familiar with the basics of NSIMD.

 ## Getting Started

 All `nsimd` library is available with this include:

 @[INCLUDE_CODE:L25:L25](../src/pack.cpp)

 ## Basic Building Block